Jiaaqiliu/Awesome-VLA-Robotics/README.md

     <details><summary>Details</summary>Visual question answering benchmark requiring external knowledge, used to evaluate the general VLM abilities of [PaLM-E](https://arxiv.org/abs/2303.03378).   </details>

-- **Symbiotic Relationship of Models, Data, and Simulation:** VLA progress is tightly coupled with the availability of large-scale datasets (OpenX being crucial) and powerful simulators (Isaac Sim, MuJoCo enabling large-scale training).
-Benchmarks (CALVIN, ManiSkill) drive standardized evaluation.
-However, the cost of real-world data collection and the persistent sim-to-real gap remain major bottlenecks, driving research into data augmentation, sim-to-real techniques, data-efficient learning, and automated data collection.
-The ecosystem of models, datasets, simulators, and benchmarks co-evolves, with limitations in one area (e.g., real data cost) driving innovation in others (e.g., simulation, data efficiency).
-Overcoming data/simulation limitations is key to unlocking the potential of VLAs.

 ## 5. Challenges and Future Directions